dewgong64/ThemeCafe/docs/troubleshooting.md

 --------------

-## Loading Indefinitely (StyleMiiU-Plugin)
+## Wii U Menu Bootloop

-If your console is loading indefinitely, something is wrong with your Men.pack, Men2.pack files
+If your console is bootlooping in the "Wii U Menu" splash screen, something is wrong with your Men.pack, Men2.pack files

 You can

 - Patch the files again
 - Check the size of the file
 - If your console is EUR, check if the Theme is compatible with that region

+??? question "European Consoles"

+    European consoles have more language packs built onto the menu menaning the file size on themes needs to be smaller to work properly.
+This is more likely to happen with unoptimized or animated themes

 If it doesn't work and the console is still loading indefinitely you can try